Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Proposed Family of Latent Variable Models

-The definition of the functions $\bar{W}_d(\vec{s},\Theta)$ and $\bar{V}_d(\vec{s},\Theta)$ using Eqns.\,\eqref{meanf_eq} and \eqref{maxh} finalizes the definition of the family of generative models we here consider.
-The complete model family is defined by (\ref{modelEq1}) to (\ref{modelEq3}) and link (\ref{eta}) with (\ref{meanf_eq}) and (\ref{maxh}).
-In analogy to previous models defined using the maximum non-linearity \cite{LuckeSahani2008}, we will refer to family of models as {\em exponential family MCA} model (ef-MCA).
-While the ef-MCA data model is very general, we will later see that the chosen parameterization nevertheless results in generic equations for parameter updates.
-Before, let us consider a canonical example of the family.
+To summarize, the definition of the proposed family of generative models is given by (\ref{modelEq1})-(\ref{modelEq3}) and link (\ref{eta}) with (\ref{meanf_eq}) and (\ref{maxh}).
+In analogy to previous models defined using the maximum non-linearity \citep[][]{LuckeSahani2008}, we will refer to the family of models as {\em Exponential Family Maximal Causes Analysis} (EF-MCA).
+While the EF-MCA data models are very general, we will later see that the chosen parametrization results in generic equations for parameter updates.
+Before that, we will illustrate the above technical definitions using again the Gaussian distribution as an example.

-\ \\ {\bf Example~2:} Let us again consider the Gaussian case of Example~1.
-For the ef-MCA model, the matrix $M(\Theta)$ is (because of $T_1(y)=y$) given by $M_{dh}(\Theta)=W_{dh}$ and
+\begin{example} Consider the Gaussian case of Example~\ref{example1}.
+For the corresponding EF-MCA model, the matrix $M(\Theta)$ is (because of $T_1(y)=y$) given by $M_{dh}(\Theta)=W_{dh}$ and